2nd Chronicles Chapter 1

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-my father be established: for you have made me king over a people like the dust of the earth in multitude.
+my father be established: because you have made me king over a people like the dust of the earth in multitude.

 , Because this was in your heart, and you have not asked riches, wealth, or honor, nor the life of your enemies, neither yet have asked long life; but have asked wisdom and knowledge for yourself, that you may judge my people, over whom I have made you king: